Earthquakes in Mexico - Current Situation

 In early September, Hurricane Irma caused severe damage across is affecting millions of people across the Caribbean, including the Dominican Republic and Haiti, and parts of America, affecting millions of people.
 Numerous outlets have reported that an estimated 60 people have died so far.

 Caritas Internationalis is in contact with the local Caritas organisations across the region, including Catholic Relief Services.

 The network is coordinating a relief effort, with the initial focus on providing emergency items such as food, shelter, hygiene kits and livelihood support to those most in need.

 Explore some of the previous emergencies we have responded to in the region using the link below.

 Caritas Australia works hard to keep administration costs low and ensure your donation has maximum impact.
 For more information view our annual reports or contact us on 1800 024 413.

-*Donations to the Latin America Emergency Appeal will be used for humanitarian emergency response activities in the Latin America region where communities may be affected by natural disasters such as cyclones, earthquakes or drought, or man-made disasters such as conflict, famine, displaced populations or industrial accidents.
+*Donations to the Latin America Emergency Appeal will be used for humanitarian emergency response activities in the Latin America region, including the Caribbean, where communities may be affected by natural disasters such as cyclones, earthquakes or drought, or man-made disasters such as conflict, famine, displaced populations or industrial accidents.
 Beyond that, funds may be used to help rebuild homes and communities, to re-establish livelihoods, and to help communities prepare for future disasters.